DonRL10/xLSTM/README.md

-Implementation of the mLSTM from paper xLSTM (https://arxiv.org/pdf/2405.04517)
+Implementation of the mLSTM from paper xLSTM (https://arxiv.org/pdf/2405.04517) in pytorch

 -Added Parallel mLSTM